Comcast drops Time Warner Cable bid after antitrust pressure

 "The pressure to consolidate in a very competitive industry is going to continue," Maxim Group analyst John Tinker said.

-Charter Communications Inc lost out on a bid for Time Warner Cable last year, and Charter's controlling shareholder, Liberty Media Corp, had since indicated continuing interest.
+Charter Communications Inc (CHTR.O) lost out on a bid for Time Warner Cable last year, and Charter's controlling shareholder, Liberty Media Corp LMCA.O, had since indicated continuing interest.

 "We believe that TWC will get a bid from Charter in the next three months, which we expect to be lower than the market expects," Needham analysts said in a note.
 The analysts said they expected the opening bid at $130 to $135 per share.